-Chock full of cultural references and some cringy doping jokes, the film can feel a bit slapstick with plenty of riders flying over the bars into ditches.
+Chock full of cultural references and some cringey doping jokes, the film can feel a bit slapstick with plenty of riders flying over the bars into ditches.

 The movie is only available in French, but an English subtitled version is readily available.

-This documentary film follows the GreenEdge team, Australia’s first ProTour cycling team, from the first training camps through to its extraordinary success in 2016.
+This documentary film follows the GreenEdge (now Mitchelton–Scott) team, Australia’s first ProTour cycling team, from the first training camps through to its extraordinary success in 2016.

-Highlights include the best of the ‘Back Stage Pass’ behind the scenes episodes (also produced by Dan Jones), showing off the Aussie ‘larrikin’ spirit for which the team is built around.
+Highlights include the best of the ‘Back Stage Pass’ behind the scenes episodes (also produced by Dan Jones), showing off the Aussie ‘larrikin’ spirit that the team is built on.

-All For One also delves into the stories of individual riders on the team, through the highs and lows in their careers, and hones in on a few key riders and their relationships.
+All For One also delves into the stories of individual riders on the team, through the highs and lows in their careers, and focuses on a few key riders and their relationships.